loganprit/tiktok-creator-organizer/README.md

 ## How It Works

-1. The script scans the specified directory for video collections
+1. The script scans the specified directory for video collections.
 2. For each MP4 file found:
-   - Locates corresponding JSON metadata file
+   - Locates the corresponding JSON metadata file.
+   - Uses `description.js` to fetch and update the video description.
-   - Extracts creator name from metadata
+   - Extracts the creator name from the metadata.
-   - Creates creator-specific folder
+   - Creates a creator-specific folder.
-   - Moves video to appropriate folder
+   - Moves the video to the appropriate folder.
-   - Cleans up JSON metadata file
+   - Cleans up the JSON metadata file.

 ## Error Handling